elishamutang/project-library/README.md

 3. Use grid to dynamically adjust inside main element (i.e resize book 'cards' to fit within main element). *Solved using auto-fit/auto-fill and minmax for grid-items.*

+4. Utilize data attributes.
+Dynamically create data attributes for each "book" object using JS.
+Ensure there will be a link between myLibrary array and book object in DOM (i.e if a book is to removed from the DOM, that book will also be removed in myLibrary array).

 Future improvements: